 Due to how an impact driver works, driving screws can be accomplished in record time.

 There’s a simple principle behind the operation of an impact driver.
-A downward rotational force is applied directly to the screw to drive it into a wall, wooden frame, or other medium.
+A downward rotational force is applied directly to the screw to drive it into a wall, wooden frame, or another medium.

 Because of this difference, electric impact drivers are a lot safer to use than manual drivers or drill drivers.